Wednesday, September 23, 2020 / by Nicole Solari

 Housing supply traditionally shrinks at this time of year, so the choices buyers have will be limited.
 The chart below was created using the months supply of listings from the National Association of Realtors.As you can see, the ‘sweet spot’ to list your house for the most exposure naturally occurs in the late fall and winter months (November – January).

 Temperatures aren’t the only thing that heats up in the spring – so do listings!In 2018, listings increased from December to May.
-Don’t wait for these listings and the competition that co ...
+Don’t wait for these listings and the competition that comes wi. ...